 Blogging is fun, but at the same time, there are so many amateur bloggers out there who commit mistakes.
 Committing mistakes is sometimes good as you’ll always learn from them, but not knowing what mistakes you are making is not healthy both for you and your blog.

 Today in the post I’ll walk you through the mistakes an amateur blogger makes which prevents their blog to shine in front of the other big blogs.
-The first thing you need to be aware is what mistakes you are making being a blogger.
+The first thing you need to be aware of what mistakes you are making being a blogger.

 That is why I’m writing this post just to make you aware of the mistakes which can potentially harm your blogging career.